 Before selecting a breaker, accurately classify your machine and understand the critical matching factors.
 Breakers must align with:

-• Tool size and energy output: The breaker's impact energy and tool size must suit the material and job demands.
+Chisel size and energy output: The breaker's impact energy and Chisel size must suit the material and job demands.

 For instance, the ideal hydraulic breaker for a 20-ton excavator typically weighs between 1,400–1,800 kg, with hydraulic requirements between 130–180 L/min and 160–180 bar.
 Always consult a breaker compatibility chart to match the model precisely to your machine specifications and job requirements.